ektrah/nsec/docs/api/nsec.cryptography.incrementalmac.md

     public readonly struct IncrementalMac

-[[IncrementalMac|IncrementalMac Struct]] follows the "init, update, final"
+This type provides an "init, update, final" interface for computing a MAC:
-model: First, the state needs to be initialized with a key.
-It can then be updated zero or more times with segments of data.
-At the end, it is finalized and yields a result that is identical to the MAC of the concatenated segments.
+First, a state needs to be initialized with a MAC key to be used.
+The state can then be updated zero or more times with segments of data.
+Finalizing the state yields a result that is identical to the MAC of the concatenated segments.

-[[IncrementalMac|IncrementalMac Struct]] has value-type semantics: passing an instance by-value to a method or assigning it to a variable, for example, creates a copy of the state.
+[[IncrementalMac|IncrementalMac Struct]] instances have value-type semantics:
+For example, passing an instance by-value to a method or assigning it to a variable creates a copy of the state.

 ## Example

+The following C# example shows how to compute a message authentication code from multiple segments of data:

     {{Incremental MAC}}